 When a former cook from the Williams-Sonoma test kitchen offers us a recipe exclusive, we automatically say yes.
-And when that recipe happens to be a super simple one-pot dish that anyone can make… we’re extra happy people.
+And when that recipe happens to be a super simple one pot summer pasta dish that anyone can make… we’re extra happy people.
 “I love this pasta dish because I am always shocked at how simple and tasty it is,” says professional cook Amanda Frederickson.
 “Inspired by a Martha Stewart recipe, all of the ingredients are cooked together and dinner comes together in less than 15 minutes.
 It’s light but still hearty and is filled with all the flavors we love in summer.”
-Read on to discover Amanda’s favorite summertime recipe below:
+Read on to discover Amanda’s favorite one pot summer pasta recipe below:

 1 lb. dried pasta